ubc-library-rc/intro-git/content/02_getting_started.md

 $ cd hello-world
 ~~~

-If you're not sure you're in the right place use the command `pwd` (print working directory) to display the complete path of your current directory.
+If you're not sure you're in the right place use the command "pwd" (print working directory) to display the complete path of your current directory.
 {: .info}

 We will now create a Git repository to track changes to our project.
 Use the git **init** command,